s616627/4337-Project-1-Prefix-Calculator/devlog.md

 9:53 PM
   I got a syntax error and the program only works for expressions with only one operator.
 I'm about to submint what i have so far

+3/28 12:42 PM
+  I fixed the syntax error.
+On line 25, it was supposed to call a function using parethiesis.
+When i input quit it doesn't work.